jarves/jarves/Resources/doc/create-a-theme.md

 `<link rel="stylesheet" type="text/css" href="cache/scss/bundles/app/css/style.css?c=0980bc" >`, which means it compiled
 your scss file and placed it into the `web/cache/` folder.
-If you change this file `app/css/style.scss` (which is a symlink to `@AppBundle/css/style.scss`, or as real path `src/AppBundle/Resources/public/css/style.scss`) the generated css will automatically re-generated.
+If you change this file `app/css/style.scss` (which is a symlink to `@AppBundle/css/style.scss`, or as real path `src/AppBundle/Resources/public/css/style.scss`) the generated css will be automatically re-generated.

 > __Pro tip__: Per default 'resources compression' at the domain is activated (administration -> nodes -> domain).
   Once activated Jarves combines all javascript and css files into two bigger files.